colinhumber/CHOAuthViewController/README.md

 Each access token object conforms to the NSCoding protocol and can be archived to disk, saved in NSUserDefaults, saved to Keychain, etc.

+## Requirements

+CHOAuthViewController is ARC ready and requires iOS 5+.

+If you are using CHOAuthViewController in an app that is not using ARC, you will need to set the ```-fobjc-arc``` compiler flag on all CHOAuthViewController source files, including the OAuthConsumer and LROAuth2Client classes.
+This can be done by going to the desired target, selecting Build Phases, and expanding the Compile Sources step.
+Select all CHOAuthViewController, OAuthConsumer, and LROAuth2Client classes, press Enter, and insert ```-fobjc-arc``` in the popup, and click 'Done'.

+## To do

+- abstract the type of token returned from the service into a single token class

 ## Credits

-CHOAuthViewController uses projects by Jon Crosby [(OAuthConsumer)](https://github.com/colinhumber/oauthconsumer) (modified to use ARC) and Luke Redpath [(LROAuth2Client)](https://github.com/drekka/LROAuth2Client) for handling the internals of authenticating against OAuth services.
+CHOAuthViewController uses projects by Jon Crosby [(OAuthConsumer)](https://github.com/colinhumber/oauthconsumer) (modified to use ARC) and Luke Redpath [(LROAuth2Client)](https://github.com/drekka/LROAuth2Client) (modified to allow for custom OAuth 2 token responses) for handling the internals of authenticating against OAuth services.

 ## License

 CHOAuthViewController is available under the MIT license.
 See the LICENSE file for more info.